ddsmt/ddSMT/docs/guide-mutators.rst

 new symbols.

 .. note::
-  Please refer to section :ref:`writing new mutators` for details on how to implement new mutators.
+  Please refer to section :ref:`writing new mutators` for details on **how to implement new mutators**.

 Below follows a list of all available mutators, grouped by their main concern:
 :ref:`generic mutators <generic mutators>` that apply mutations based on the